LorenzoAicardi/VRLungUltrasoundSimulation/README.md

 ## Results

-This work has been positively evaluated by medicine students from Università di Pavia, who especially appreciated the realism of the images and the realism of the experience.
-The thesis has been evaluated with a perfect 7/7 by the commission.
+This work has been positively evaluated by medicine students from Università di Pavia, who especially appreciated the realism of both images and the experience.
+The thesis has been evaluated a perfect 7/7 by the commission.